 Accessible Amusement Parks

 There’s nothing quite like the wonder and thrill of an amusement park.
 With large crowds and attractions at every turn, it’s important to pick an amusement park that has something to offer for those with differing abilities.
-The following are some of the best places to vacation with handicap access.
+The following are some of the best accessible places to vacation.

-- Must transfer from wheelchair or electric conveyance vehicle (ECV) to ride
+- Must transfer from wheelchair or ECV to ride

 - Must transfer from ECV to a wheelchair to ride